action

 from anywhere in the app.

-It returns an Observable<void>
+It returns an Promise<void>

 This can be useful for executing some logic only after an action has completed, especially if some of the handlers are asynchronous.
 For example: